HashNuke/wordpress-deploy/docs/backups.md

 #### Location of the backups

-If your `site_name` is configured as `mysite` and the `deploy_user` is configured as `deployer` (also the default value), then the backup for the site can be found at the following directory:
+If your `site_name` is configured as `mysite`, then the backup for the site can be found at the following directory:

 ```
-/home/deployer/sites/mysite/backups
+/sites/mysite/backups
 ```

 ## Backups by email